WillPabs/pure-match-coding/README.md

 - Only accessible to logged in users
 - A user is able to create a post with the attributes title, description, and a photo.

+### Posts
+- Displays a list of all the user's posts

 ## Views
 ### Login
 - Form containing required email and password fields.
 A button to request to log user in.